holidaycheck/mesos-in-the-box/README.md

 mesos-in-the-box
 ==========

-Setup of our dust cluster based on docker images.
+Setup of HolidayCheck AG "dust project" cluster based on docker images.

-This setup was made as a PoC to see if rollout of dust infrastructure is possible via dockers only.
+This setup was made as a PoC to see if rollout of mesos+marathon+infrastructure infrastructure is possible via dockers only.

-Also it can serve as a temporary mesos cluster.
+Also it can serve as a temporary mesos cluster for experimental and development purposes.

 Setup
 =====